 Background extras often don't particularly match the ethnicities of the main characters of their tribes.
 The Water Nation tribe appear to be played by Asian and/or Inuit actors.
 There are a few white brunettes in large crowds of the Fire Nation.

 Red Eyes, Take Warning: Just before Iroh gives Zhao a demonstration of just how badass he is, the irises of his eyes take on a very red color.

 Scenery Porn: Several scenes do look like they were taken directly from the show.

 Separated by a Common Language: In the United Kingdom, "bender" is a derogatory term for a male homosexual.
 Consequently, the dialogue's frequent reference to characters being benders tended to make British audiences giggle.
-It gives a whole new meaning to the phrase: "I could tell at once that you were a bender, and that you would realise your destiny."
+It gives a whole new meaning to the phrase: "I could tell at once that you were a bender, and that you would realize your destiny."

 Show, Don't Tell: Inversion — Narration replaces a lot of things from the first season.

 Spell My Name with an S: The second word of "Agni Kai" is pronounced like the first half of "kayak" in the show but "key" here, to the point that the Zuko's Story prequel comic book ends up spelling it with no "A".